RoyZhenLongLim/PHYS1200/research.md

 ### Lithium
 Lithium has an atomic number of 3

-- The two naturally occuring isotopes Li-6 and Li-7 are both stable isotopes.
+- The two naturally occurring isotopes Li-6 and Li-7 are both stable isotopes.
 	- Other isotopes are unstable, e.g. Li-4, Li-8 and Li-9.
 - Can be easily destroyed via proton capture as Li-8 is less stable that He-4, so will decay to 2 He-4 instead of becoming Li-8.
 - Lithium abundance is an indication of the abundance at formation.

-// NOTE TO SELF: CHECK THE NUCLEAR EQUATION BELOW
 ```
 H-1 + Li-7 = 2 * He-4
 ```
-The formation of Li can be due to Big Bang Nucleosynthesis and the Cameron-Fowler Mechanism.
+The formation of Li can be due to Big Bang Nucleo-synthesis and the Cameron-Fowler Mechanism.
 ```
-He-3 + He-4 -> Be-7 + gamma
-Be-7 + e^-1 -> Li-7 + electron neutrino
+He-3 + He-4 -> Be-7 + gamma Be-7 + e^-1 -> Li-7 + electron neutrino
 ```

 ## Galah and Apogee